Bounteous-Inc/aem-webpack-example/ui.apps/src/main/README.md

 # Babel (.babelrc) and ESLint (.eslintrc)

-Placing .babelrc and .eslintrc in a parent/ancestor folder of the content folder, we avoid errors that occur while files in the content folder are processed by Babel/ESLint.
+By placing .babelrc and .eslintrc in a parent/ancestor folder of the content folder, we avoid errors potentially occuring while files in the content folder are processed by Babel/ESLint.

-The linting rules defined in .eslintrc are not very strict which allows you to integrate the Webpack setup more easily into your existing project.
+The linting rules defined in .eslintrc are pretty loose on purpose for this example.
+It allows you to integrate the Webpack setup more easily into your existing project.
 However, we recommend to make the rules more strict – as strict as possible.

 If you want to define global variables (variables that are available across various processed JavaScript files), define them in .eslintrc ([documentation](http://eslint.org/docs/user-guide/configuring#specifying-globals)).
 One popular global variable is `$` (for jQuery).